obonhamcarter/inJuneWeb/content/resources/juniorseminar_resources.md

   + [ipums](https://www.ipums.org/)
   + [Kaggle's Star Trek Scripts (Could be a cool idea!)](https://www.kaggle.com/gjbroughton/start-trek-scripts)
   + [Project Gutenberg: Free eBooks](https://www.gutenberg.org/)
   + [And many more that you may conveniently find using online searches.
-Please remember to cite your data in your report; giving the name and its web address.
+Please remember to cite your data in your work; giving the name, the source and its web address.